MavenEcoSys/MavenEcoSysResearch/README.md

 # Data description

-Data is hold in dataset.db, which contains four tables: ARTIFACT, CVE, DEP and PATCH, and you can also find the data in the corresponding csv files.

 ## Overview

 The following figure shows various metadata of the collected dataset, and more detailed information is available in Section III-A of the paper.